-SPA 37X.
-Beyond Flamenco and Matadores: Spain in the 21st Century.
-(Fulfills the Peninsular course requirement) SPA 37X.
-"Madrid of the Habsburgs" and the Spanish Baroque.
-(Fulfills the Peninsular course requirement) THEATRE AND DANCE Professor Pamela Vail, Chair Brian T. Silberman Rachel Anderson-Rabern Jennifer L. Conley Pamela Vail marcus d. harvey Elba Hevia y Vaca (Fall 2021 only) Michael Lewis Virginia West '78, P'12 Professor of Theatre Associate Professor of Theatre Associate Professor of Dance Associate Professor of Dance Visiting Assistant Professor of Theatre Senior Adjunct Instructor of Dance Adjunct Instructor of Theatre Resident Costume Designer and Senior Teaching Professor of Theatre and Dance Robert Marenick Resident Technical Director The studies offered by the Department of Theatre and Dance (TND) include dramatic literature, history and criticism; design, acting and playwriting; dance performance and studies.
-Courses in dramatic literature, theatre art and dance meet distribution requirements either for Arts, Humanities, or Non-Western.
+A major research project to be carried out under the supervision of a member of the department.
+TOPICS COURSES EXPECTED TO BE OFFERED IN 2022-2023 SPA 371.
+Mi Voz en Español THEATRE AND DANCE Professor Rachel Anderson-Rabern, Chair Brian T. Silberman Professor of Theatre Rachel Anderson-Rabern Associate Professor of Theatre Jennifer L. Conley Associate Professor of Dance Pamela Vail Associate Professor of Dance (on leave 2022-23) Elba Hevia y Vaca Senior Adjunct Instructor of Dance (Fall 2022 only) Virginia West '78, P'12 Resident Costume Designer and Senior (on leave Fall 2022) Teaching Professor of Theatre and Dance Robert Marenick Resident Technical Director The studies offered by the Department of Theatre and Dance (TND) include acting, design, and writing for performance; dramatic literature, history, and criticism; and dance studies and performance.
+Courses in theatre making, dramatic literature, and dance meet distribution requirements either for Arts, Humanities, Non-Western, or World Perspectives.
 THEATRE The study of theatre at Franklin & Marshall College embraces all aspects of dramatic art as part of a liberal arts education.
 Interdisciplinary by nature, theatre studies allow all students to develop aesthetic responses and abilities in understanding and making dramatic works of art.
 The collective aesthetic and intellectual activities that make up the work of theatre, including reading, writing, discussing, creating and performing, help students develop skills necessary for useful, collaborative, and productive participation in society.
-The theatre program at F&M integrates theory and practice as students develop historical knowledge and critical thinking skills and combine them with current practices in performance, playwriting, directing, design, and studies in drama.
+The theatre program at F&M integrates theory and practice as students develop historical knowledge, creative and critical thinking skills and combine them with current practices in performance, playwriting, dramatic writing, design, and studies in drama.
 Introductory courses, as well as departmental productions, are open to all College students, including those without previous theatre experience.
-A major in Theatre consists of a minimum of 13 credits (12.5 if Production Studio is taken in the first semester of the first year, see below) and the successful completion of at least two crew assignments.
-TND/TDF 110.
-Foundations of World Theatre.
-TND/TDF 121.
-Stagecraft.
+A major in Theatre consists of a minimum of 10 credits (9.5 if Production Studio is taken in the first semester of the first year, see below) and the successful completion of at least two crew assignments.
+TND 110.
+Global Theatre Perspectives.